Entity Definition

 Entity Type

-Dragon1 defines entity type as follows: a subgroup of entity instances that are relevant to be recognized.
+Dragon1 defines the entity type as follows: a subgroup of relevant entity instances to be recognized.
 For instance, Child, Elderly, and Adult are entity types for the entity class "Human".

 Entity Instance

-An entity instance (or entity for short), is an identifiable or measurable object in the real/physical world.
+An entity instance (or entity for short) is an identifiable or measurable object in the real/physical world.
 For instance, you are an entity instance of the human entity class.

 Entity Centric Visualization of Open Data

-Dragon1 as a SaaS platform is focused on visualizing data.
+Dragon1, as a SaaS platform, is focused on visualizing data.
 Entity-centric visualization of data.

 Also, you can provide a definition file that extends the icons for entity classes that can be used.